Skip to main content

 • Cultivate connections.

 Our doctors recommend thinking of cultivating connections as a core leadership mission.
-Connection—between a company and its purpose, its employees, and its customers—is valuable.
+Connections between the company, its values, and employees are valuable, so look for moments to strengthen workplace connections in these areas.
 Leaders and executives can be at the forefront of that connection.

-If you are feeling isolated in your role and want to learn how to build your peer networks and connections for success in work and life, get in contact with our friendly team at Ford Health.
+If you are feeling isolated in your role and want to learn how to build your peer networks and foster authentic connections for success in both your professional and personal life, Contact our friendly team at Ford Health.

 executives and business people talking happily in a group